Grad School Abroad in England

 Congratulations: you’ve got an offer of a place to study in the UK!

-Your chosen a UK and researching British customs and now you know the importance of brewing the perfect cup of tea and making polite comments about the weather.
+You have chosen a UK institution and researching British customs and now you know the importance of brewing the perfect cup of tea and making polite comments about the weather.
 Surely there’s nothing else you need to do to prepare for your time studying in the UK?

 Well, not quite.
 Before you pack your bags, you must check whether you need a visa to come to study in the UK and make sure you get the relevant permissions from the UK Visas and Immigration (UKVI).